Student Newsletter

 Key Registration Dates this Month

-Please review the Registrar’s Office’s Fall/ Spring Schedule page for a full list of key registration dates.
+Please review the Registrar’s Office’s Fall/ Spring Schedule page and Summer Sessions page for a full list of key registration dates.

 Ph.D. students should visit our Ph.D.
 Clearance Deadlines page, and Master’s students completing a thesis should review our Master’s Thesis ETD Submission page.

 Learn more about the ETD submission process, formatting requirements, and upcoming deadlines for CCAS Ph.D. students.
+Students planning to defend in the Summer term are strongly advised to attend this workshop.
 Please register in advance to attend.
-You do not need to attend this session if you attended the February workshop.

 May 2025 Commencement Information